 How about a “Cantucci” (little crisp almond based biscuits), to dip into your glass of “Vin Santo” (“Holy Wine” - a sweet dessert wine)?

 Formaggi As in any European country, there is an amazing diversity of cheeses, and there is bound to be a selection that will please you.
 If you think you don’t like Parmesan, based on your experience of the sawdust which is passed off as Parmesan in some restaurants and supermarkets, try it again fresh.
-Famous examples (from the more than 450 registered types) are: Dolcelatte, Pecorino, Gorgonzola, Mozzarella, Provolone, Ricotta.
+Famous examples (from the more than 450 registered ENGINEs) are: Dolcelatte, Pecorino, Gorgonzola, Mozzarella, Provolone, Ricotta.

 Digestivi Italians susally always finish a meal with "something for the digestion”.
 This is usually one or more shots of liqueur(s).
 It has been known for this practice to be so good for the digestion that the meal has started up again, and another few courses consumed!

 The most typically Italian digestif is probably a Sambuca.
-Customarily (in England anyway!), this is topped with a roasted coffee bean (Mosca, or “fly”) and lit, producing an almost invisible flame which has known to cause problems of the moustache-singeing type.
+Customarily (in England anyway!), this is topped with a roasted coffee bean (Mosca, or “fly”) and lit, producing an almost invisible flame which has known to cause problems of the moustache-singeing ENGINE.

 Grappa, the Italian equivalent of Brandy, is also common.
 However, my uncle, a Sardinian, reckons that grappa is “sub-standard”, being made from the dregs – skins and stems - remaining after winemaking.
 He insists that Aqua Vita, distilled from the juice of grapes – without dregs and stems - is far superior.
 Having samples of home-made grappa (home distillation is legal in Italy) I can only concur.
 Nevertheless, I have also had some exquisite Grappa.